 Ketogenic-friendly, potassium-rich foods include:

-You can also supplement with Keto Electrolytes if you are prone to electrolyte deficiencies or you just want a quick and easy option.
+You can also supplement with keto electrolytes if you are prone to electrolyte deficiencies or you just want a quick and easy option.

-Sodium Intake Must Increase on the Ketogenic Diet
+Sodium Intake Must Increase on Keto

-When you restrict carbs, your body excretes more electrolytes than usual.
-Especially during the first few weeks of keto-adaptation and especially sodium[*].
+When you restrict carbs, your body excretes more electrolytes than usual — especially during the first few weeks of keto-adaptation, and especially sodium[*].

 Sodium is required for healthy muscles, nerve activity, and helps regulate muscle contraction, nerve function, and blood volume.